Mssjim/discord-server-mirror/README.md

 >]
 > ```
 > *settings.json*
+>

-Make sure all accounts are joined on both servers and have necessary permissions.
+> **Make sure all accounts are joined on both servers and have necessary permissions.**
+>
+> The first token will be used to read the messages, and the last one will be used to send messages via commands (if a "prefix" is defined).

 `nicknames` - A list with custom nicknames to show at message if `showAuthor` flag is true.
 > Usage example